-Well, Simbla looks very promising.
-It does offer enough tools to get you online quickly and with minimum effort, yet it lacks of such features as eCommerce and website analytics access, for example.
+The platform does offer enough tools to get you online quickly and with minimum effort, yet it lacks lots of must-have features like eCommerce and website analytics access, for example.
 However, the developers of the website builder promise to introduce a number of features in the nearest future as they are currently under development.

 All in all, I have mixed feelings about this website builder.
-On one hand, it has some unique capabilities you won’t see in the average site builder, but on the other, it has a decent amount of room for growth.
+On one hand, it has some unique capabilities you won’t see in the average site builder, but on the other, it has a nice amount of room for further development.